EnterpriseDB/edb-ansible/roles/setup_dbt2/README.md

 # setup_dbt2

-This role is for installing DBT-2.
+this role is for setting up [dbt-2](https://www.github.com/osdldbt/dbt2) related components on the database server.

 ## Requirements